dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

   neural networks in the brain.

-- how the experience of an authentic transformative spiritual experience ... if it is "allowed" to reverberate through society, impact societies socioinformational circuits in a similar way.
+- how the experience of an authentic transformative spiritual experience ... if its reverberations through socioinformational circuits are not dampened, then impact societies' information systems by provoking a similar reevaluation of socioanalytical systems.
   - to society, such the reverberations of such transformative spiritual experiences are similar in effect to the experience of love for the individual (according to my explanations below)